deniodev/Vet-Clinic/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Vet Clinic] <a name="about-project"></a>
+# 📖 Vet Clinic <a name="about-project"></a>

-**[Vet Clinic]**  stores and manipulates data for a veterinary clinic.
-It encompasses tasks such as creating tables, querying and updating data, joining tables, conducting a database performance audit, and generating a database schema diagram.
+**Vet Clinic**  is designed to store and manipulate data for a veterinary clinic.
+It encompasses various functionalities such as creating tables, querying and updating data, joining tables, conducting a database performance audit, and generating a database schema diagram.

 ## 🛠 Built With <a name="built-with"></a>